5 Best AutoCAD Solar Stringing Plugins of 2026 (Tested by an Engineer)

 PVComplete / PVCAD / Enact Solar

 The original AutoCAD solar plugin.
 Acquired by Shoals Technologies in 2021, now merged into Enact Solar (an asset management platform).
 AutoCAD on Windows.
 Pricing requires a sales conversation.
+(For a deeper look at the acquisition fallout, see PVComplete alternatives after the Enact acquisition, or our head-to-head Branch vs PVComplete comparison.)

 - SLD generation and carport-specific design tools — the broadest feature set among AutoCAD solar plugins.